 "If you sit on your laurels, there's a risk your customers will move away from you," warns John Fitzgerald, chief executive of entrepreneur-support organisation BRAVE.
 "You could have a perfectly good product or service, but your customers may have become more demanding, or there may be new, cheaper or more innovative competitors in the market."

 How to find a gap in your market

 Spotting a gap in your market could help your business to soar above the competition.
-Here are our three tips for seeing the opportunities that your competitors haven't.
+Here are our six tips for seeing the opportunities that your competitors haven't.